lucolvin/zero-for-outlook/README.md

 > Find a bug?
 Open an [issue](https://github.com/lucolvin/zero-for-outlook/issues/new/choose).

 > [!NOTE]
 > The docs including this README are extremely out of date.
 A docs site is currently being created.
-And will be updated here.
+And will be updated [here](https://docs.zero-extension.com/)
+.

 ### What it does